facebookresearch/ReAgent/README.rst

 Installation
 ~~~~~~~~~~~~

 Horizon can be installed via.
 Docker or manually.
-Detailed instructions on how to install Horizon can be found `here <docs/installation.md>`_.
+Detailed instructions on how to install Horizon can be found `here <docs/installation>`_.

 Usage
 ~~~~~

-Detailed instructions on how to use Horizon can be found `here <docs/usage.md>`_.
+Detailed instructions on how to use Horizon can be found `here <docs/usage>`_.

 License
 ~~~~~~~

 Horizon is released under a BSD license.
-Find out more about it `here <LICENSE>`_.
+Find out more about it `here <docs/license>`_.

 Citing
 ~~~~~~